raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

 1. The LED matrix will then go bright white.

-1. The variables `r`, `g` and `b` represent the primary colours red, green, and blue.
+1. The variables `r`, `g` and `b` represent the colours red, green, and blue.
 The numbers they contain specify how bright each colour should be; they can be between 0 and 255.
 In the above code the maximum value for each colour has been used, so the result is white.

 1. Change the values to specify 255 red but 0 green and blue, then run the code again.